 F4N has been developed by the Nuclear AMRC with the support of its top tier partners, including nuclear new build developers and the Nuclear Decommissioning Authority.
 These industry leaders are using F4N to identify potential companies for their own supply chains.

 We are currently working with stakeholders to further develop the F4N programme and provide additional support to UK manufacturers.
-We are also working with NOF Energy and the Energy Industries Council to help their members from across the energy sector to become Fit For Nuclear.

 Who can take part?